ssun28/acme-search/README.md

 ## Data Sources
-- Add attribite `category` in the data sources which will be easy for displaying category while showing the results.
+- Adding attribite `category` in the data sources which will be easy for displaying category while showing the results.

 - In the original data sources, there are some records shows `"last_contact": "2019-02-29"`, which is invalid date since there is no 02-29 on the year of 2019.
 So it has been replaced to `"last_contact": "2019-02-28"`.